Tremblay v Daigle: Aftermath

 Some scholars have noted that along with Borowski v Canada (AG) (1989), Tremblay v Daigle "closed off litigation opportunities by anti-abortion opponents" of pro-abortion rights Canadians.
 Another scholar notes that this case, along with the Saskatchewan Court of Appeal's Borowski decision and the Supreme Court case R v Sullivan (1991), all probably indicate the fetus is not a person under the Canadian Charter.
 A comparable result to Daigle occurred in 1999 in Dobson (Litigation guardian of) v Dobson.

 In 2000, Tremblay was convicted of two counts of assault in the violent beating of his former girlfriend and her close friend which had taken place the year before in Calgary, Alberta.
 He was sentenced to five years in prison plus a ten-year supervision order.
-Tremblay took his fight against the supervision order to the Supreme Court, but the Court decided against hearing his appeal in 2005.
-At the time it was revealed that he had been convicted of 14 attacks on women, most of whom were his former girlfriends.
-In 2004, the National Parole Board declined to name him a dangerous offender.
+Tremblay sought to appeal the supervision order to the Supreme Court, but the Court decided against hearing his appeal in 2005.
+At the time it was revealed that he had been convicted of fourteen attacks on women, most of whom were his former girlfriends.